alphagov/govuk-content-metadata/src/fast_api_model_serving/README.md

 Following the above steps, you will push your image into an image registry on GCP.
 In vertex AI, navigate to the Model Registry sub-directory, and at the top click on the `Import` option.
 Complete the configuration as required.
+This is comuplsory if you are using a custom model - something built using Fast API or similar - however, if you are using a Tensorflow or Sklearn model, you may not have to do this - see https://cloud.google.com/vertex-ai/docs/training/overview.

 This registers the model on Vertex, which can then be used for Online (realtime) and Batch prediction jobs.
 For this project, it will usually be the latter.